ukhsa-collaboration/PneumoCaT/README.md

 # README for PneumoCaT tool
 ---------------------------

 PneumoCaT (**Pneumo**coccal **Ca**psular **T**yping) uses a two-step step approach to assign capsular type to *S.pneumoniae* genomic data (Illumina).
 In the first step, reads from each readset are mapped to capsular locus sequences for all known capsular types (92 for S. pneumoniae plus 2 additional subtypes/molecular types).
 This step is considered successful if the readset matches > 90% to 1 or more capsular locus sequences.
 If it matches to a single capsular locus then PneumoCaT terminates here and reports this as the assigned capsular type.
 If more than 1 loci are matched then the tool moves to the second step; a variant based approach that utilises the capsular type variant (CTV) database to distinguish serotypes within a serogroup/genogroup.
 For more information you can refer to the publication.
+Please note PneumoCaT applies a minimum depth quality metric requiring a mean depth of 20 reads across the mapped sequence and minimum depth of 5 reads at any base position and will report "Failed" if these conditions are not met.

 To keep up to date please watch this repository or follow @PneumoCaT on twitter.

 **It is very important that the results files produced by PneumoCaT are correctly interpreted**.
 We have become aware of some groups getting poorer than expected concordence in their own validations due to mis-interpretation of the results files.
 Please read the new result interpretation document (contained in the "Documentation" folder) and also the output files section below carefully to ensure the correct xml file is used as the final result.
 There are two examples contained in the Examples folder which show the two different result outputs.
 Please use these to validate that your installation of PneumoCaT is working and also to get familiar with the two different result outputs produced by a serotype which is called only in part 1 (mapping) and a serotype which is called by part 2 (variant based approach).